vbaliga/gaussplotR/README.md

 ## Example

-At this time, parameters of the Gaussian will need to be known ahead of time.
+At this time, parameters of the Gaussian will need to be known in advance.
 The function `predict_gaussian_2D()` can then be used to predict values from the gaussian over a supplied grid of x- and y-values (generated here via `expand.grid`).

 ``` r